12LuckyDev/indexify-dir-cli/README.md

 # indexify-dir-cli

-## Easy make index file with exports
+## Create index file with exports of files from directory

 Arguments:<br />
 fileExtension Extension of index file<br />